 Baptist Student Achievement Awards

 Each year the Education Commission, in cooperation with the Baptist colleges, awards 30 scholarships to outstanding Baptist high school seniors.
 Recipients receive $1,000 annually for up to four years while enrolled in Georgia Baptist colleges.
-Students must be active members of churches affiliated with the Georgia Baptist Mission Board.
+Students must be active members of churches affiliated with the Georgia Baptist Convention.
 Academic achievement is primary but extracurricular activities and church involvement are also considered.
 All applicants must be nominated by their ministers.
-Nominations must be made by November 1 of the students’ senior years of high school.
-Pastors may choose to use our online nomination form below or use a downloadable, printable form between July 1 and November 1 of each year.
+Nominations must be made by December 1 of the students’ senior year of high school.

 Those considering bi-vocational ministry may also apply.
 This funding is a grant to students eventually serving in a ministerial vocation.
 It is to be repaid if the student does not continue in ministerial study or enter a church-related vocation and continue in ministry for three years.